AmanoTeam/Latinize/README.md

 #### Downloads

-You can download prebuilt static binaries of the CLI tool for Android and Linux from the [GitHub releases](https://github.com/AmanoTeam/Latinize/releases).
+You can download prebuilt static binaries of the CLI tool for Android and Linux from the [GitHub releases](https://github.com/AmanoTeam/Latinize/releases) page.

 #### Contributing